memgraph/docs/products/ha_memgraph/known-issues.md

   - OPEN &mdash; We are aware of the issue, but we do not consider it high priority at the moment.
   - PLANNED &mdash; We are aware of the issue and definitely intend to solve it as soon as possible.
   - IN PROGRESS &mdash; We are aware of the issue and are actively working on the solution.
 Most likely, this will be fixed in the next release.
-  - FIXED IN `version` &mdash; The issue was resolved in the mentioned version
+  - FIXED IN `version` &mdash; The issue was resolved in the mentioned version.

 ## 23rd of May 2019